wangzhaode/mnn-llm/README_en.md

 ./script/ios_build.sh
 ```

 The default backend used is `CPU`.
-If you want to use a different backend, you can add a MNN compilation macro within the script:
+If you want to use a different backend, you can add a MNN compilation macro:
 - cuda: `-DMNN_CUDA=ON`
 - opencl: `-DMNN_OPENCL=ON`
+- metal: `-DMNN_METAL=ON`

 ### 4. Execution